AbhishekS31/intelligent-agent/README.md

 ```

 > **Note:** Do not commit `.env` to version control.
 It is already included in `.gitignore`.
+> You can get a free API key for the Tomorrow.io weather service at [https://www.tomorrow.io/weather-api/](https://www.tomorrow.io/weather-api/)

 Then run the server: